 So what does this latest long-player have to offer?

 ÷ is a typical Ed Sheeran album, a mixture of those various approaches and then some.
-But unfortunately, ÷ plays it extremely safe, although he does tiptoe outside of his comfort zone on a few moments.
+But unfortunately, ÷ plays it extremely safe in personality, although he does tiptoe outside of his comfort zone on a few moments.
 This is his most noticeably commercial record to date, which thus sacrifices risk-taking and is ultimately underwhelming.
 After 2014’s phenomenal ×, touring the planet, and taking a year off social media, we set the bar high for Ed.
 We expected something more personal, something introspective and astonishing, but ÷ really does not meet those standards.
 It’s the same-old-same-old but yet not as stunning and gripping as his earlier material.
-Of course, ÷ is good; it’s not a terrible release by any means, but it certainly is disappointing in multiple categories.
+Of course, ÷ is alright; it’s not a terrible release by any means, but it certainly is disappointing in multiple categories.

 EDIT: Ed Sheeran said in an interview with Zane Lowe that the reason why “Save Myself” was not included as an a-side tune was because the album had “too many slow songs.”
 Thus, the label requested that he swap “New Man” and “Save Myself” in the initial listing, making “New Man” a standard track and “Save Myself” a bonus track.
 This is understandable, and one must also consider that alongside the poignant ballads, Ed is known for his hip-hop-directed cuts, which ÷ lacked in some ways.
 Ed also mentioned that due to the rise of online music streaming services, bonus tracks still garner their deserved attention to an extent.